Washington Bucket List: 26 Things to do in Washington State

 You wouldn’t have the real Kent experience without a visit to Downton Kent’s Historic District.

-You can do some shopping at the small shops and mingle with the locals or just stroll through the streets to explore the area.
+You can shop at the small shops and mingle with the locals or just stroll through the streets to explore the area.

 Kent Food Trails

 Kent Food Trails are perfect for food tours.
-You can feast on the spiced stews and craft brews while socializing with the local chefs or walk around to explore the unique and delicious foods.
+You can feast on the spiced stews and craft brews while socializing with the local chefs or exploring the unique and delicious foods.

 View of Mount Rainer from Kent